Floe-Project/Floe/docs/src/develop/develop-libraries.md

 - Works with version control: libraries are just folders of files, they're portable across filesystems and operating systems.
 - Hot reloading: Floe automatically reloads the library whenever you change a file: Lua, audio, or images.
 It creates a very fast feedback loop.
 - Uses a full programming language: Lua is simple, powerful, and widely used.
 You can use variables, functions, loops, and conditionals to configure your library.
-- Floe's Lua API is simple and clear.
+- Floe's Lua API is simple and concise.

 ## The structure